 It’s also warranted to note that the withdrawal method will not prevent sexually transmitted disease transfer.

-Pro-Tip: If you and your partner have chosen this method anyways, here are some thing you can do.
+Pro-Tip: If you and your partner have chosen this method anyways, here are some things you can do.
 For the ladies, track your period.
 There are actually tests you can buy to see if you are ovulating – which means you might want to avoid sex altogether that day.
 And if you and your partner are choosing not to use condoms, have a backup birth control method, like an IUD, the shot, the pill, or the implant.

 Plan B is an Abortion Pill

 Okay, that statement is just meant to make you feel all icky inside.
-The reality is, birth control fails happen!
+The reality is, birth control fails to happen!
 The condom breaks, the diaphragm is left on the dresser, the pill alarm was “snoozed” by accident.
 However, it can take up to 6 days for fertilization and implantation to occur.

 The Plan B or “day after” pill doesn’t abort a pregnancy after conception.
 Instead, it works by temporarily stopping your body from ovulating, hindering fertilization, and making it difficult for an egg to implant along the uterine wall.
 If your egg is already fertilized and implanted, Plan B won’t terminate the pregnancy.